 The Lymphatic System and Lymphedema

-Leah is a Certified Lymphedema Therapist.
+Ms Leah Lyons is a Certified Lymphedema Therapist.
 She received training, certification, license and Vodder continued education from The Norton School of Lymphatic Therapy and The Southwest Institute for Healing Arts, with Minnesota University for Integrative Nursing and Stanford University for Medical Statistics.
 Her approach to treating those who are diagnosed with Lymphedema using MLD Manual Lymphatic Drainage, CDT Complete Decongestive Therapy and Compression Bandaging is the same approach as many hospitals around the world provide, except you are in a relaxing environment.

 If you have Lymphedema, allow Leah and her extensive experience to assist you on your journey.

 What is Lymphedema?